favolia/ig-bot-js/README.md

-# 🤖 IG-Bot-JS: Instagram Automation with Node.js
+# 🤖 ig-bot-js: Simple Instagram Bot for Node.js

-IG-Bot-JS is a Node.js-based Instagram bot crafted for automation purposes.
-This bot operates on the instagram-private-api to interact with Instagram programmatically, with its development based on the node-ig-framework.
+A lightweight Instagram bot template crafted for Node.js.
+This project serves as a simple starting point for building Instagram automation using `instagram-private-api` and `node-ig-framework.`

 ### 📋 Clone the repository:
 ```bash